 If you notice your traps at the time of the overhead press, you can feel how your traps activate and expand throughout the workout.
 Doing shoulder presses often will help you develop your traps.

 The shoulder press may also be great for stimulating the triceps muscles.
-However, the major tricep muscle engaged during the workout is the long head.
+However, the long head is the major tricep muscle engaged during the workout.

-Overall the shoulder press is the must-do exercise for muscle growth, and you must include it in your overall workout routine.
+The shoulder press is a must-do exercise for muscle growth, and you must include it in your workout routine.

 - The overhead press may also improve posture.